 - Garnish with sliced green onions before serving

 Air Fryers are so popular, and it's such a popular way to prepare crispy potatoes.
 Follow the same instructions by preparing the Master Stock and par-boiling the potatoes, then drizzle in Olive Oil.
 Preheat the air fryer to 200°C/400°F. Place a layer of potatoes in the air fryer and fry for around 10 minutes, or until they are crispy.
 Remember to toss them while in the air fryer to ensure they are crispy all around.

 Why Don't Chinese Eat Potatoes?

-This Chinese Crispy Roast Potatoes recipe absolutely caters to the Western style of eating roast potatoes.
-A roasted potato that's parboiled with wonderful Chinese flavors before roasting to delicious crispiness.
-To me, it was a no-brainer.
+This Crispy Chinese Style, Asian Roast Potatoes recipe caters to the Western method of eating roast potatoes.
 The first time I made Chinese Roast Potatoes for my parents, we couldn't stop eating it.
 Master Stocks are essential for poaching and braising chicken, duck and pork dishes, and now you can add the humble potato to the list.
 Bon Appetit! Приятного аппетита!